paulocaldas/ring-detection-multi-template-matching/README.md

 ## Ring Detection in Microscopy Time-Lapse Data

-This repository contains a Python-based pipeline for detecting ring-like structures in fluorescence microscopy time-lapse recordings.
+This is a "alpha version" script for detecting ring-like structures in fluorescence microscopy time-lapse recordings.
 It uses intensity projection and template matching to identify and count ring formations over time.

 ## How to Use